 Through this program, you'll gain a working knowledge of the field of criminal justice, think through the ethical issues that criminal justice organizations and personnel deal with, learn about the effective management styles and leadership traits in criminal justice environments, and compare a range of theories on the management of criminal justice teams and organizations.

-This program consists of five upper-division online criminal justice management courses for a total of 15 credit hours.
+This program consists of five lower-division online criminal justice management courses for a total of 15 credit hours.

 In this course, students are introduced to statistical techniques most commonly encountered in the analysis of quantitative data in social and criminal justice fields.
 Emphasis is placed on descriptive and inferential statistics.
 The learning experience culminates a comprehensive report of hypothesis testing with secondary data.